 A first-degree burn affects the outer layer of the skin and causes redness but no blistering.
 This is the only type of burn that should be treated at home.

 - Run cold water over the area of the burn for several minutes.
-Ice cold water will feel uncomfortable and may decrease blood flow to the affected part.
+Ice cold water will feel uncomfortable and may decrease blood flow to the affected area.

-Your child has blistering burns (they’re second-degree burns, which affect the outer and underlying layer of skin); the burn covers a large area but is not blistered; or the burn is on the face, hands, feet, or genitals.
+Your child has blistering burns (they’re second-degree burns, which affect the outer and underlying layer of skin)

 Call 911 If…

 Mosquitoes and bees love young skin.
 These bites can be painful, especially for a child.
-Be on the lookout for an allergic reaction.
+Be on the lookout for an allergic reaction and follow these tips:

-- Rub an ice cube or cold compress on a mosquito bite if your child is scratching on it, chamomile lotion also soothes bites.
+- Rub an ice cube or cold compress on a mosquito bite if your child is scratching it.
+Chamomile lotion also soothes bites.

 Be brave.
-Your child has many goose eggs in their future.
-The trick is learning which ones are worth seeking medical advice for.
+Your child has many goose eggs in his or her future!
+The trick is learning which ones are worth seeking medical advice.
+These are the cases where you should call a doctor:

-- Call the doctor of your child vomits or loses consciousness briefly after a head bump.
+- If your child vomits or loses consciousness briefly after a head bump

 - If your child falls from a height of 3 feet or more

-- call the doctor or if they fell while being propelled as on a swing
+- If they fell while being propelled on a swing or other toy

 Follow these steps for babies 12 months and younger.
 (For older children the technique is different.
 Call 911 for instructions.)